-At the Materials and Mechanics Lab in Stony Brook University, we are interested in studying the mechanical behavior of a wide variety of materials, especially during failure.
+At the Materials and Mechanics Lab in Stony Brook University, we are interested in studying the mechanical and failure behavior of materials.
+We consider a variety of loading and environmental conditions with the problem space spanning a wide range of length and time scales.

-Some examples include fiber reinforced composites, rocks, polymer nanocomposites, soft composites and 3D printed materials.
+We are interested in a wide range of materials, such as fiber reinforced composites, polymers and their nanocomposites, soft materials, and 3D printed materials.
 We employ a combination of numerical, experimental and theoretical approaches.

 NSF NRT Fellowships